omarjmedina/Web-Scraping/README.md

     To mitigate issues with rate limiting (where the server might block multiple requests in a short time), I introduced a `sleep delay` between requests.
 This           helped prevent the IP from being blocked for making too many requests too quickly.

+## What Sets This Project Apart?

+- **Error Handling and Robustness:**

+  Unlike many beginner-level scrapers, I took steps to ensure the application doesn't fail if an expected field is missing.
+Using `if` checks allowed the scraper to handle edge cases smoothly.

+- **Dynamic Page Handling:**

+  The scraper can handle multiple pages by adjusting the URL query string dynamically, making it flexible for large data sets.

+- **Clear Structure and Data Output:**

+  The project outputs structured, clean data in CSV format, which can be used for further analysis or automated processes.
+The code is modular, making it easier to adapt for future use cases.